exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 ## Step 2: add .docs/instructions.md

 This file contains instructions for the exercise.
-It should explicitly explain what the user needs to do (define a method with the signature `X(...)` that takes an A and returns a Z), and provide at least one example usage of that function.
+It should explicitly explain what the student needs to do (define a method with the signature `X(...)` that takes an A and returns a Z), and provide at least one example usage of that function.
 If there are multiple tasks within the exercise, it should provide an example of each.

 ## Step 3: add .docs/hints.md